 First Use & Battery Life

 I did a thorough burn off and cleaned all the accessories and glass with ISO.
-The first session had great vapour and no funky flavours.
 The Fierce’s battery is huge, and it’s removable which is great.
 They used custom Lithium Polymer (LiPo) batteries instead of the every-day 18650.
 LiPo’s are said to be safer when really pushed and for back to back continuous use.
 It is rated at 4050mAh and will run for about 2 hours of vaping.

 Design & Cleaning